InvincibleWyq/ChatVID/README.md

 pip install -r requirements.txt

 mim install mmengine mmcv mmaction2
-# Install ffmpeg for Whisper.
-# Note that if Whisper encounters permission errors, you may need to specify the DATA_GYM_CACHE_DIR to your writable cache directory.

 ```
+Install ffmpeg for Whisper.Note that if Whisper encounters permission errors, you may need to specify the DATA_GYM_CACHE_DIR to your writable cache directory.
 <!-- # change the scenic/dataset_lib/video_ops.py and scenic/train_lib_deprecated/train_utils.py -->

 ## Setting Up Checkpoints